-This is for people who have a paralysis of hand functions as a typical result of a stroke.
-Electrical pulses applied to the motor nerves induce artificial muscle contractions (functional electrical stimulation, FES).
-Three muscles are used to control arbitrary angles of wrist extension and to realize grasping.
-A feedback of the electrical muscle responses (electromyography, EMG) is used to ensure the desired reaction of the muscles to FES.
+This project considers paralyzed hand functions as a typical cause of stroke.
+Electrical pulses applied to the motor nerves induce artificial muscle contractions (Functional Electrical Stimulation, FES).
+Three muscles are involved to control arbitrary angles of wrist extension and to realize grasping.
+A feedback of the electrical muscle responses (Electromyography, EMG) is used to estimate the muscle-internal states and to ensure the desired reaction of the muscles to FES.
 Only one EMG-channel is required to observe all three muscles.

 The control system was tested in ten healthy subjects (not all shown in the video).
 They were asked to not volitionally participate in the hand movements.
-The placement of the stimulation electrodes required a trial-and-error procedure at the beginning of the trials, however, with an increasing number of tested participants, a better understanding of the placement, in general, could be obtained.
+Placing the stimulation electrodes involves a trial-and-error procedure before activating the system to find good positions.
+However, with an increasing number of tested participants, a better, more general understanding of the placement could be found.

 This is a system intended for persons who have only weak residual activity in the shoulder deltoid muscle.
 By Functional Electrical Stimulation (FES) an artificial muscle contraction is added such that the full extent of arm movements is restored.
 Behind the scenes, a positive-feedback control system measures the elevation-angle to amplify volitional movements.
 Electromyography (EMG) is used to compensate for the effects of rapidly progressing muscle fatigue under FES.

 In effect, the participant (stroke, paresis in shoulder deltoid muscle) shown in this video could elevate his arm much higher than without the arm neuroprosthesis.
-The entire movement is still under his control, as the system detects his intention of moving.
+The entire movement is still under his control, as the system detects his intention to move.

 A two-class brain-computer interface (Berlin-BCI) allows the user to select a target position.
 This position is then continuously realized by a feedback-controlled FES-system attached to the shoulder deltoid to produce horizontal arm movements.

-OpenRTdynamics.github.io (ORTD): A framework for the implementation of advanced real-time control systems aiming to be an open-source alternative to Simulink Coder.
+OpenRTdynamics 2 (Python-based), OpenRTdynamics.github.io (OpenRTdynamics 1, Scilab-based)): A framework for the implementation of advanced real-time control systems aiming to be an open-source alternative to Simulink Coder.
 It provides features including state machines and, as a real-time capable interpreter is used, sub-simulations that can be exchanged during runtime.
 Besides, this framework properly handles multiple threads, their communication, allows to synchronize control systems to external events (e.g. even irregular timers or incoming network packages) and provides many other nice features.
 Because of a high-level schematic-description language -- based on Scilab commands provided by a toolbox -- lower implementation-effort results compared to C/C++.

 This framework has grown since 2008 along with the needs for the implementation of the feedback-control schemes in the area of neuroprosthetics.